rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

 Our RPC will work like this:

-  * When the Client starts up, it creates an anonymous exclusive callback queue.
   * For an RPC request, the Client sends a message with two properties:
-    `replyTo`, which is set to the callback queue and `correlationId`, which is set to a unique value for every request.
+    `replyTo`, which is set to a anonymous exclusive queue created just for the request, and `correlationId`,
+    which is set to a unique value for every request.
   * The request is sent to an `rpc_queue` queue.
   * The RPC worker (aka: server) is waiting for requests on that queue.
     When a request appears, it does the job and sends a message with the result back to the Client, using the queue from the `replyTo` field.
-  * The client waits for data on the callback queue.
+  * The client waits for data on the reply queue.
 When a message appears, it checks the `correlationId` property.
 If it matches the value from the request it returns the response to the application.